genny-project/alyson-v3/src/views/components/display-html/DISPLAY_HTML.md

 ## Description

-This component displays HTML data.
+This component renders html out of provided string

 ## Props